Age of Consent, Child Molestation, & Statutory Rape in Missouri

 If the younger of the two people is between 14 and 16 and the other person is over 21, they could be charged with Statutory Rape in the Second Degree, which is a Class D felony.

-If the younger of the two people is between 14 and 16, if the older person is both younger than 21 but four or more years older than the other person, they could be changed with Child Molestation in the Fourth Degree, which is a Class E felony.
+If the younger of the two people is between 14 and 16, if the older person is both younger than 21 but four or more years older than the other person, they could be charged with Child Molestation in the Fourth Degree, which is a Class E felony.

-Twibell Pierson Criminal Law has defended many cases that revolved around age of consent.
+Twibell Pierson Criminal Law has defended many cases that revolved around the age of consent.
 With a great track record of success, if you or a loved one find themselves in a situation outlined above, immediately call to get an attorney on your side.